-- -For short lived, tightly schooling fish you need a targeted & dedicated survey this is how the rest of the world assesses these kinds of stocks. - -Some but not all advisors think butterfish should qualify for an exemption to ACLs. - -Looking at only the Bigelow's area sample misses a substantial amount of butterfish habitat. - -The need for a discard cap on the longfin squid fishery appears questionable given the current butterfish ABC. - -The ability to balance quotas (and increase butterfish landings if a substantial part of the discard cap has not been used) late in the year is important since good quality butterfish start being available in December.
-(Framework 8 allows this and it was used in 2014) - -Cornell is examining mesh issues preliminary data suggest 8cm square mesh and 8cm T-90 mesh could be productive for eliminating small butterfish.
-More information should be available in final report. - -Squid trawl network still providing information on butterfish availability negative reports are also very important for operation of the avoidance network.
+- -Concern about focusing on 1-year of data to project out 3-years for 3-year specifications for a relatively short-lived species. - -For short lived, tightly schooling fish you need a targeted & dedicated survey this is how the rest of the world assesses these kinds of stocks. - -Some but not all advisors think butterfish should qualify for an exemption to ACLs. - -Looking at only the Bigelow's area sample misses a substantial amount of butterfish habitat. - -The need for a discard cap on the longfin squid fishery appears questionable given the current butterfish ABC. - -The ability to balance quotas (and increase butterfish landings if a substantial part of the discard cap has not been used) late in the year is important since good quality butterfish start being available in December.
+(Framework 8 allows this and it was used in 2014). - -Cornell is examining mesh issues preliminary data suggest 8cm square mesh and 8cm T-90 mesh could be productive for eliminating small butterfish.
+More information should be available in final report (still pending). - -Squid trawl network still providing information on butterfish availability negative reports are very important for operation of the avoidance network.
+(Network also provides bycatch updates for river herring/shad, yellowtail flounder, and windowpane flounder).